contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 ## The `UseFields` Pattern

-The providers `GetAuthToken` and `GetApiUrl` share one thing in common: they all implement accessor traits for any context type by making use of `HasField`, with the field name being the same as the accessor method name.
-To make the usage pattern clear, the `cgp` offers the `UseFields` marker struct that can be used for implementing such providers:
+The providers `GetAuthToken` and `GetApiUrl` share a common characteristic: they implement accessor traits for any context type by utilizing `HasField`, with the field name corresponding to the accessor method name.
+To streamline this pattern, `cgp` provides the `UseFields` marker struct, which simplifies the implementation of such providers:

 ```rust
 struct UseFields;
 ```

-Using `UseFields`, we can skip defining custom provider structs and implement directly on `UseFields` as follows:
+With `UseFields`, we can bypass the need to define custom provider structs and implement the logic directly on `UseFields`, as shown below:

 ```rust
 # extern crate cgp;